Media Advisory For more information, contact:

 WHO: Students as part of the fossil fuel divestment movement

-WHERE: Over 50 college campuses in the U.S, Canada, Nigeria, and Kenya
+WHERE: At least 50 college campuses in the U.S, Canada, Nigeria, and Kenya

 WHEN: Thursday, February 13, 2020 - actions happening throughout the day